brohrer/taming_matplotlib/README.md

-# taming_matplotlib
+# taming matplotlib
-Tutorials for getting the most out of Matplotlib
+Code and images for tutorials for getting the most out of Matplotlib